alexarje/sensing/book/week2.md

 - **Symbolic notation**: Use shapes, lines, and colors to depict qualities like loudness, pitch, or texture.
 - **Sound maps**: Create diagrams showing the spatial distribution of sounds in an environment.

-Visual representations can reveal patterns and relationships that are difficult to express in words, and are useful in both artistic and scientific contexts.
+Visual representations can reveal patterns and relationships that are difficult to express in words and are useful in both artistic and scientific contexts.

 ### Recording sounds